hkwu/ghastly/README.md

 npm install --save ghastly
 ```

 Discord.js is a peer dependency for this package, so make sure you have it installed as well.
-The current supported version is **9.2.x**.

 ## Quick Start